 5More specifically, I use the most granular information that Eloundou et al. (2023) present, which is their "automation index", coded with help from GPT-4.
 This index provides information on how much of the activities involved in a task/occupation can be performed by AI.
 Although this index has somewhat greater emphasis on automation, it does not systematically distinguish between automation and task complementarities.
-As I discuss further below and Eloundou et al. (2023) themselves note, their exposure measure often captures the possibility that generative AI and related digital technologies can perform some of the subtasks in an occupation, providing more time for workers to focus on other activities, and thus contains both automation and task complementarity elements.
+As I discuss further below and Eloundou et al. (2023) themselves note, their exposure measure often captures the possibility that generative AI and related digital technologies can perform some of the of what fraction of tasks that are potentially exposed to AI can be feasibly automated in different time frames.